cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ### Declarative Shadow DOM

 Declarative Shadow DOM (DSD) is a new Web Component option that has recently been supported by all evergreen browsers.
 DSD is a way to create a Shadow DOM without JavaScript using template and slot tags.
 You defined a DSD component using the `shadowrootmode` attribute on the `<template>` tag.
-Like the `attachShadow` mode options, there are two possible values of `shadowrootmode`: "open" and "closed".
+Like the `attachShadow` mode options, there are two possible values for the `shadowrootmode` attribute: "open" and "closed".

 The Declarative Shadow DOM has the same level of encapsulation and rules as the regular Shadow DOM created inside the custom element.
 Here's an example: